Work with us

 Working Relationships

-Internal: Director of Operations, Head of Finance & Governance, Head of Logistics, clergy team, PCC and Standing Committee.
+Internal: Director of Operations, Head of Finance & Governance, Head of Logistics, Clergy Team, PCC and Standing Committee.

 External: Architects, contractors, consultants, Diocese of London, Historic England, LBHF Council, TfL, Parks Department, funders, and professional advisers.